For students entering in August

 - All orientation programming

-- Lunch on Day 1 and breakfast on Day 2, as well as an evening reception on Day 1 and a break on Day 2
+- Continental breakfast and lunch on Day 1 and hot breakfast on Day 2, as well as an evening reception on Day 1 and a break on Day 2

 Overnight accommodations for parents and guests are NOT included in the parent registration cost listed above; however, limited space is available in campus residence halls for parents and guests during orientation.
-The per-person cost for overnight accommodations is $36 (private room) or $30 (shared room), space permitting.
+The per-person cost for overnight accommodations will be released in January 2016, along with more details about available accommodations.
 This additional cost is payable when registering for orientation online.
 Guests staying on campus will be provided a pillow, blanket, washcloth, and towel.
 Please plan to bring bed sheets (full-size bed) for use during orientation.

 Registration Changes & Refunds